Intracranial Vascular Treatments

 - There is always a chance that an embolic agent can lodge in the wrong place and deprive normal tissue of its oxygen supply.

-- There is a slight risk of death or illness.
-Coil embolization of unruptured aneurysms and fistulas carries less risk than embolization following a stroke.
-Approximately seven percent of cases require additional treatment or surgery.
+- There is a very small risk of death or significant illness including stroke.
+Coil embolization of unruptured aneurysms and fistulas carries less risk than embolization of aneurysms with prior bleeding.
+Approximately 10 percent of cases require additional treatment or surgery.

 Locate an ACR-accredited provider: To locate a medical imaging or radiation oncology provider in your community, you can search the ACR-accredited facilities database.